-Defining your course mode is the first step to deciding on the structure of your course.
-Here, we discuss the factors that determine course structure and define some common course models based on these factors.
+Defining your course modality is the first step to deciding on the structure of your course.
+Here, we begin by discussing the factors that determine course structure and define some common course models based on these factors.

 Factors that determine course structure

 First, we will introduce common modalities broadly.
 Then we define specific terms in greater detail in the boxes below.

 The timing of interaction between the students, instructors, and the learning environment is an important factor.
 This is most commonly framed as synchronous vs. asynchronous learning.

 Synchronous refers to class activities that occur in real-time.
 Students and instructors typically will meet at a designated time, usually in a campus classroom or a designated virtual space such as a Zoom meeting.

 Asynchronous learning resources are designed to be accessed at any time, and the learning does not require people to access them at the same time.
 Examples include an online forum or video recording.

 The location of the course environment is a major factor in determining the structure of a course.
 This is usually framed as a traditional vs. online course.

 The term traditional describes a course where a physical classroom is the primary learning environment.
 Instruction and most learning activities happen in the classroom space.
 In reality, nearly all traditional courses have some online components as well.